 Step 2.
 Mentoring to resolve three critical issues: understanding the franchise model, understanding the business environment that best suits the person, and narrowing types of franchise concepts.

 Step 3.
 Franchise Due Diligence: Proper franchise due diligence exposes a franchise in order to see beyond the marketing and into the reality of an opportunity.
 We work with clients in performing meaningful due diligence and analysis to answer critical questions.
 The result is better, more informed decisions.

 Step 4.
 Franchise selection: The only person who should make a buy/no buy decision on a franchise is the buyer.
 However, we can and will help reject a particular franchise or the whole idea of franchising if it’s not right.
 Through the entire process, clients learn what can work for them and what should be ignored.

-Nowhere else on earth is this type of support for buying a franchise available.
 This is much more than a review of paperwork.
 It’s an analysis of the franchise system and you as a potential franchisee within it.
-For the sake of your future, your finances, and your health, consider it strongly.

-The self-study Focus Program for Emerging Entrepreneurs is a great insight tool and a valuable education for only $99.
+The self-study Focus Program for Emerging Entrepreneurs is a great tool for personal insight.
 Follow up consulting fees are reasonable.
 And, they nothing compared to a bad purchase.

 An informative exchange comparing franchise buyer services